Unified Weapons Master: Background

 Forsell first envisioned UWM when attending while training krabi-krabong at the Buddhai Swan Sword Fencing Institute in Bangkok.
 While there, Forsell envisioned a forum for all the world's myriad weapons-based martial arts to be practiced at once.
 Weapons-based martial arts have been practiced globally throughout history and, although most have died out due to modernizing warfare, there are ninety-six arts still practiced.
 Yet there is no platform for cross-discipline challenges to objectively determine a winner.
 In addition, full-contact fighters using weapons are near impossible since, “barring all-out death matches, there’s really no way for weapons based martial artists to really test their skills.”
 The founders therefore sought to establish one single arena for comprehensive competition.

 Team

-Unified Weapons Master was founded by David Pysden, Justin Forsell and Samantha English, each with backgrounds in several industries including martial arts and software engineering.
+Unified Weapons Master was founded by David Pysden, J Forsell and Samantha English, each with backgrounds in several industries including martial arts and software engineering.
 Forsell specifically has extensive background in full-contact, semi-contact and weapons-based martial arts.
 Other technical experts include gaming and film consultants, as well as medical consultants with anatomical expertise.
 Pysden has stated "Our vision is to reignite interest in weapons-based martial arts that have been practised and developed over thousands of years".
 The suit developers include experienced armorers, prop-makers, and mold makers, while the software is run by several engineers and programmers.